 Christophe Vasseur: Du Pain is the basis of the bakery – bread.
-I added ‘idées’ (‘ideas’) because for me, bread is kind of a monument, a product which needs to be rethought.
+I added Idées (Ideas) because, for me, bread is kind of a monument, a product that needs to be rethought.

-This doesn’t mean I want to start a revolution, I just want to take a trip back into the past to show my customers that we can do bread differently.
+This doesn’t mean I want to start a revolution; I just want to take a trip back into the past to show my customers that we can do bread differently.
 My bakery is very traditional in the sense that it’s like those that were commonplace a century ago.
 They only made bread back then, no pastry at all.

 CT: What can you tell us about the beautiful building that your bakery is housed in?

 CV: It’s registered as a historical monument that dates back to 1875, and it’s always been a bakery.
 Most of these old buildings have been destroyed and replaced by brand new ones, so there are only a few bakeries left like this in Paris.

 The paintings, especially those on the wall and ceiling, are all original.
 They are from 1875, so should probably be in a museum now.